 Warming your dog’s food before meals will increase the aroma for him, making food more interesting for a dog who is losing its sense of smell.

-And if your dog is not totally deaf, speaking louder can help you communicate with him.
+And if your dog is not totally deaf, speaking louder and slowly helps him understand and process what you are saying.

 My Dog is Peeing on the Floor!